DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/OTHER/FAQ.md

 :--                                                 |:--
 Receipt list % does not exist for purchase order %  | The EDI record's purchase order and receipt combination doesn't match to D365.
 Verify and fix staging record.
 Delivered batch Id %.
 Expected batch Id %           | Dependent on [validation](../SETUP/VALIDATION%20PROFILES/Shipment%20receipt%20-%20Purchase%20order.md)'s Error tolerance for **Batch id update**
-Line % Lot %	Product dimensions do not match source  | Staging record line's product dimensions don't match the original receipt list.
+Line % Lot %	Product dimensions do not match source  | Staging record line's product dimensions don't match the original source D365 transaction that created the shipment advice.
 Verify and fix staging if required.
 Posting - Journal	Journal: %	Line number: %	Item %	Cannot find location for item % at warehouse %. | Either fix staging's **Location** or add location in D365 for the 3PL's warehouse.
 Posting - Journal	Journal: %	Line number: %	Item %	Inventory dimension Inventory status must be specified. | Inventory status is required for the transaction and hasn't been specified in the staging record.
 Edit staging record's **Inventory status** for the applicable line.